cs124/pa7-agent/README.md

 By the end of the assignment, you will submit:

- - Code files (agent.py)
+ - Code file (`agent.py`) for Part 1
- - A text file showing a full transcript of the agent's conversation with the user covering all the features you implemented (transcript.txt)
+ - A text file showing a full transcript of the agent's conversation with the user covering all the features you implemented for Part 1 (transcript_part1.txt)
+ - Your implementation for Part 2, preferably in the same file (`agent.py`), but if necessary, you can create a new file for it to break things down and upload all the agent-related files
- - A brief writeup to list down the different features you implemented, make sure your conversation transcript showcases the use of all the features you implemented
+ - A text file showing a full transcript of the agent's conversation with the user covering all the features you implemented for Part 2 (transcript_part2.txt)

  ## Important Setup Note